bpangburn/swingset/swingset/README.md

      want to store the id of the part chosen by the user in the shipment table.

-     SSConnection ssConnection = null;
+     Connection connection = null;
      RowSet rowSet = null;
      SSDataNavigator navigator = null;
      SSDBComboBox combo = null;

      try {

        // CREATE A DATABASE CONNECTION OBJECT
-        ssConnection = new SSConnection(........);
+           connection = new Connection(........);

        // CREATE AN INSTANCE OF JdbcRowSetImpl
-        rowSet = new JdbcRowSetImpl(ssConnection);
+           rowSet = new JdbcRowSetImpl(connection);
            rowSet.setCommand("SELECT * FROM shipment_data;");

-    // DATA NAVIGATOR CALLS THE EXECUTE AND NEXT FUNCTIONS ON THE SSROWSET.
+       // DATA NAVIGATOR CALLS THE EXECUTE AND NEXT FUNCTIONS ON THE ROWSET.
        // IF YOU ARE NOT USING THE DATA NAVIGATOR YOU HAVE TO INCLUDE THOSE.
        //   rowSet.execute();
        //   rowSet.next();
            SSDataNavigator navigator = new SSDataNavigator(rowSet);

        // QUERY FOR THE COMBO BOX.
            String query = "SELECT * FROM part_data;";

        // CREATE AN INSTANCE OF THE SSDBCOMBOBOX WITH THE CONNECTION OBJECT
        // QUERY AND COLUMN NAMES
            combo = new SSDBComboBox(ssConnection, query, "part_id", "part_name");

        // THIS BASICALLY SPECIFIES THE COLUMN AND THE SSROWSET WHERE UPDATES HAVE
        // TO BE MADE.
            combo.bind(rowSet, "part_id");
            combo.execute();

        // CREATE A TEXTFIELD
            SSTextField myText = new SSTextField();

        // BIND TEXTFIELD
            myText.bind(rowSet, "quantity");

      } catch(Exception e) {
        // EXCEPTION HANDLER HERE...
      }

      // ADD THE SSDBCOMBOBOX TO THE JFRAME getContentPane().add(combo);

      // ADD THE SSTEXTFIELD TO THE JFRAME getContentPane().add(myText);

 ### SSImage

 SSImage is a component which can be used to load, store, & display JPEG & GIF images stored in a database.